 Each one of those mesocycles might last 4-6 weeks and could be further broken down into weekly microcycles.
 This is just one example

 A microcycle is usually—you guessed it—one week long.
 And if you’re programming for a client who might train with you one to three times a week and maybe a few times independently, then you may have to program up to 5 or 6 workouts to make up that microcycle.

-Including recovery and/or tapering periods is an important aspect of periodization to assist in soft tissue recovery and adequate time and space of adaptations to occur, especially during higher intensity strength and power phases of training.
+Including recovery and/or tapering periods is an important aspect of periodization to assist in soft tissue recovery and adequate time and space for adaptations to occur, especially during higher-intensity strength and power phases of training.

 Types of Periodization

 - A linear, or step-wise, periodization program for a general fitness or weight loss client just starting out with resistance training, as suggested above, will begin with higher volume lower intensity stimuli and progress towards lower volume and higher intensity stimuli.
 This program can be repeated several times, especially for those newer to fitness.

 - An undulating or non-linear periodization program will vary the volume and intensity applications throughout the mesocycle in a seemingly random, but purposeful way.
 The idea here is to couple two goals concurrently, such as strength and hypertrophy, or endurance and power.
 This approach may be ideal for someone training for two or more years and who has reached a plateau or is ready for an increased challenge.

 - A block periodization is appropriate for serious and elite athletes.
 The mesocycle blocks are designed to specifically develop and nurture the skill set needed for the sport or for a solitary goal.
 The specific blocks are defined as accumulation (50-75% intensity), transmutation (75-90% intensity), and realization (90%> intensity).